jahwin/wecodefy/README.md

 npm -v
 ```

-### Servers that Wecodefy use
 <p>You can run Wecodefy framework by using XAMP , WAMP, LAMP or PHP server</p>

- `Note:` For those who will user XAMP, WAMP, LAMP make sure to set local domain on your wecodefy project (`Ex:websitename.dev`), If you don't know how to do it please refer to this
+ `Note:` For those who will use XAMP, WAMP, LAMP make sure to set local domain on your wecodefy project (`Ex:websitename.dev`), If you don't know how to do it please refer to this
  <a target="_brank" href="https://phpcodez.com/xamp-change-localhost-to-domain/" class="wecodefy-btn">link </a>

+# Installation

 <p>Then after checking everything is fine, you have two option to get started to this framework: </p>

----

-`1:` USING COMPOSER<br>
+### `1:` USING COMPOSER
 Paste this command to create blog project

 ```